derekmiranda/html-blackjack/README.md

 # Zencastr - Deck of Cards + Blackjack

+## Instructions To Run

+- Clone/download repo
+- Run `npm start` and navigate to `http://localhost:1234` in browser

 ## Requirements

 - [x] Create class that represents a deck of cards